workBy HowDoIUseAI Team

 Someone's going to build a marketplace for these skills.
 Someone's going to become the "skill developer" for specific niches.
 And someone's going to make a fortune teaching people how to build effective skills for their industry.

-I'm already seeing early signs.
+Early signs are already appearing.
 There are folks on Twitter selling skill packages for social media management, financial analysis, and content creation.
 It's like the early days of the App Store, but for AI capabilities.

-Building good Agent Skills is an art form, and I've learned some tricks through trial and error:
+Building good Agent Skills is an art form, and some tricks emerge through trial and error:

 Be stupidly specific: Vague instructions create vague results.
 Instead of "help me write better," try "review my writing for sentences longer than 25 words, flag any use of passive voice, and suggest more conversational alternatives to corporate jargon."

 Include examples: ChatGPT learns better when you show it what good looks like.
-If you're building a skill for social media posts, include examples of posts that performed well and explain why.
+When building a skill for social media posts, include examples of posts that performed well and explain why.

 Build in quality checks: Add steps that make the AI double-check its work.
-For my content skill, I have it count words, verify all links work, and make sure the tone matches my brand guidelines.
+For content skills, having it count words, verify all links work, and make sure the tone matches brand guidelines helps ensure quality.

-Context switching is clunky: If you're working on multiple projects, ChatGPT sometimes applies the wrong skill or mixes approaches.
+Context switching is clunky: Working on multiple projects, ChatGPT sometimes applies the wrong skill or mixes approaches.
 It's like having an assistant who gets confused when you switch topics.

-Complex workflows break down: I tried building a skill for end-to-end project management, and it was a disaster.
+Complex workflows break down: Trying to build a skill for end-to-end project management is often a disaster.
 These work best for focused, specific tasks rather than elaborate multi-step processes.

 Knowledge cutoff issues: Skills that rely on current information can get stale quickly.
-My competitor research skill was great until it started referencing outdated pricing and features.
+Competitor research skills are great until they start referencing outdated pricing and features.

 The people who figure this out early are going to have a massive productivity advantage.
 While everyone else is still typing out detailed prompts every time, you'll have an AI assistant that just gets it.